Mu-Tron EP

 Mu-Tron EP is the third extended play (EP) by English electronic band Ladytron.
 It was released in the United Kingdom in October 2000 by Invicta Hi-Fi Records on CD and 12" formats.
 The title "Mu-Tron" is a reference to the manufacturer of electronic musical effects with the same name.
-The cover has been designed by the band member Reuben Wu.
+The cover was designed by band member Reuben Wu.

-"Another Breakfast With You" and "Paco!" will be later included on Ladytron's debut album titled 604, while "USA vs. White Noise" and "Playgirl" (Snap Ant Version) will appear as bonus tracks to the same album.
+"Another Breakfast With You" and "Paco!" were later included on Ladytron's debut album titled 604, while "USA vs. White Noise" and "Playgirl" (Snap Ant Version) appeared as bonus tracks to the same album.
 604 also included an instrumental song titled "Mu-Tron".